Black women: United States

-According to the American Community Survey from the US Census Bureau, the Black female population in the United States was 21.7 million in 2018.
+According to the 2023 American Community Survey from the U.S. Census Bureau, the Black female population in the United States was approximately 21.1 million.

 The history of African American women in early America can be divided into three main periods: from settlement to the formal establishment of slavery (1607–1660s), the late seventeenth century through the American Revolution (1670–1780), and from the constitutional era to the early antebellum period (1780–1830).
 Initially, Black women brought into British North America as captives were subjected to the same legal restrictions and social roles as European women.
 When the first large group of Africans arrived in Jamestown, Virginia in the year 1619, English settlers had no laws supporting lifelong slavery.
 As a result, African captives were bound by traditional English indenture contracts lasting five to nine years for adults or until minors reached adulthood.
 Although race was evident, it was not yet a legal factor.
 African women performed labor similar to that of European or Native women under indenture, with work divided by gender rather than race.
 The first legal change came in 1643 when the Virginia legislature passed a law taxing all tithable persons, explicitly including “all youths of sixteen years of age upwards, as also for negro women at the age of sixteen years,” distinguishing between white and Black women.
 A crucial legal development was the shift from indentured servitude to lifelong servitude.
 While the status of Africans before 1660 is uncertain, a 1661 court case shows that some Africans were already held in permanent bondage.
 By the end of the seventeenth century, lifelong servitude had become standard for most people of African descent.
 Virginia colonists altered English common law, which did not mention slavery, to create a local system recognizing the unique status of African men and women.
 In the 1660s, Virginia passed several laws further restricting the rights of African and African American women.
 Notably, a 1662 law declared that a child's status—free or enslaved—would follow that of the mother, ensuring slavery was inherited through the maternal line.
 By the early eighteenth century, institutionalized slavery and legal codes enforcing racial discrimination fully shaped the lives of Black women.
 Although Virginia led in enacting these laws, other British North American colonies soon adopted similar statutes establishing chattel slavery as inheritable through the mother and denying African American women legal recognition as human beings.